Ayanika0812/Ayanika0812/README.md

 # Hi there, I'm Ayanika Paul! 👋

-I'm a **3rd-year Computer Science student at Manipal Institute of Technology, Manipal**, passionate about developing efficient software solutions and exploring web technologies.
-I love working on challenging projects, enhancing my problem-solving skills, and contributing to open-source communities.
+I'm a **Final-year Computer Science student at Manipal Institute of Technology, Manipal**, passionate about developing efficient software solutions and exploring web technologies.

 ## 🔥 What I Do:
 - 🖥 **Full-Stack Web Development** – Django, JavaScript, HTML, CSS, Bootstrap